northstarswap/devblog/content/Unreal Engine/Actor Components.md

 Components owning other component will lead to transforms not working correctly and serialization often having issues.
 It's just half-baked and not supported as of writing.

 You're still able to create a hierarchy of attached components, but an actor has to own them all, leading to clunky APIs.
 Sadly, there is no way around this.

+# Referencing other components from an Actor Blueprint
+One common workflow in other engines such as Unity is the idea of leaving a component reference null and letting designers decide which component to reference.
+You'd think that `FComponentReference` would be Unreal's equivalent, but this type only works in levels.

+One way around this is to leave the component pointer empty and ask designers to wire up the reference in the BP's construction script.
+Not the best UX but it works.

+Alternatively, Aquanox's [component reference plugin](https://github.com/aquanox/BlueprintComponentReferencePlugin) adds a highly-configurable `FBlueprintComponentReference` and is currently the best way to achieve something similar to the Unity editor reference workflow.
 # Components can exist in a world without an actor for some reason
 This pattern is especially prevalent with `UAudioComponent` and `UNiagaraComponent` where they will just be spawned dangling, not owned by any actor in the world.
 I wouldn't recommend following this pattern as it completely breaks expectations as to what a component is in most programming theories, but I think it's important to know that it's sometimes used in Unreal.
 # You can add components at runtime to an actor